 A loaded trolley can weigh as much as 20 kg: take care when handling it.
 Persons with problems affecting their backs or articulations should not load or unload the trolleys.
-Smeg declines all liability for problems concerning the health of persons caused by

-Since declines all liability for problems concerning the health of persons caused by lengthy use of the machine.
+Smeg declines all liability for problems concerning the health of persons caused by lengthy use of the machine.